The next wave of communication to members about reform

-Member communications: A strategic differentiator for health plans
+Member communications as a strategic differentiator for health plans

 - Reevaluate what their communication objectives are

 - Identify where they need to focus efforts to improve communication with members

 - Confirm who is responsible for achieving communication goals